Mirasio/Mirasio.github.io/_posts/2016-6-22-Game-Designers.md

 ![_config.yml](http://www.animationarena.com/images/videogamedesigner-header.jpg)

-Designer is second person who stay's on important ladder.
+Designer is third person who stay's on important ladder.
 Designer gives Game his face and appearance.
 Designer creates an atmosphere in a Game, gives something special, that sets it apart from all the other games.